FREE SEED LENDING LIBRARY

 SPROUT NOLA has grown over 8,000 pounds of community food and has a goal of growing 2,500 pounds in 2018 alone.

 We approach the community food system on all levels to create real, meaningful, change that puts the food of New Orleans back in the hands of the people.
-To build better economic opportunity for farmers in New Orleans we have to address their needs, but also work with community at large to build awareness and support system.
+In order to build better economic opportunity for farmers in New Orleans we have to address their needs, but also work with community at large to build awareness and support system.

 SPROUT NOLA creates technical assistance programs for farmers year-round.
 We also act as a resource for new and beginning farmers during Volunteer for Veggies, community-building events and assistance preparing to sell at markets.
 The ReFresh Market, our weekly farmer's market, is low barrier to entry, fee-free and farmer-focused.
 In 2018 we will be focused on trainings about loan programs, new tools for market gardeners and aggregating produce for farmers.